Removing a checkbox in Google Sheets might seem straightforward, but there are specific steps to ensure it's done correctly.

 Yes, select the checkboxes and simply press the Delete key on your keyboard to remove them.

-Learning how to remove checkboxes in Google Sheets can be straightforward, but utilizing a tool like Sourcetable can simplify this and many other tasks.
+Learning how to remove checkboxes in Google Sheets can be time-consuming and tedious, but there's a simpler solution.